spekkionu/bugherd/README.md

     $projects = $api->listProjects();
     ```

-5. A list of available methods can be found at http://www.bugherd.com/api
+A list of available api methods can be found at http://www.bugherd.com/api

+Full usage documentation can be found at https://github.com/spekkionu/bugherd/wiki/Usage

 Installation